Modifies the ID format for the specified resource on a per-region basis. You can specify

 following resource types support longer IDs:

 This setting applies to the IAM user who makes the request; it does not apply to the entire AWS account.
 By default, an IAM user defaults to the same settings as the root user.
-If you're using this action as the root user or as an IAM role that has permission to use this action, then these settings apply to the entire account, unless an IAM user explicitly overrides these settings for themselves.
-For more information, see Controlling Access to Longer ID Settings in the Amazon Elastic Compute Cloud User Guide.
+If you're using this action as the root user, then these settings apply to the entire account, unless an IAM user explicitly overrides these settings for themselves.
+For more information, see Resource IDs in the Amazon Elastic Compute Cloud User Guide.

-Resources created with longer IDs are visible to all IAM users, regardless of these settings
+Resources created with longer IDs are visible to all IAM roles and users, regardless

-For information about the common parameters that all actions use, see Common Query Parameters.
+The following parameters are for this specific action.
+For more information about required and optional parameters that are common to all actions, see Common Query Parameters.